 Specific Objective Comment Provide a defendable space to enable unimpeded access for firefighting around the building A complying APZ (defendable space) has been recommended.
 This space consists of an area maintained as an IPA.
 Provide better bushfire outcomes on a redevelopment site than currently exists, commensurate with the scale of works proposed.
 Bushfire fuel management, and other bushfire protection measures, contained within the subject property will effectively reduce the risk to both the subject property and adjoining premises.
 Design and construct buildings commensurate with the bushfire risk.
-Recommendations, relating to the construction of the development include BAL FZ building construction standards.
+Recommendations, relating to the construction of the residence include BAL FZ building construction standards.
 Provide access, services and landscaping to aid firefighting operations.
 The recommendations (above) relating to the design and construction of the development include a range of 'bushfire protection measures' that will enhance the chances of occupant and building survival.
 Not impose an increased bushfire management and maintenance responsibility on adjoining landowners.
 The subdivision is pre-existing.
 The construction of this development will not increase the bushfire risk to adjoining land, nor increase bushfire management and maintenance responsibility on adjoining landowners.
 Increase the level of bushfire protection to existing dwellings based on the scale of the proposed work and level of bushfire risk.
-The site is located within an existing residential subdivision, and the existing residence will be subject to a minor upgrade to improve ember proofing.
+The existing residence is to be demolished.